All people should be able to live well on the basis of meaningful activity.

 - effective use of public funds,

-- reducing the severity of recessions.
+- reducing the severity of recessions and addressing crises.

 See further questions and answers on the second page on the self-determined service for the common good